Anatomy of a Killer Website That Can Flood You With Sales

 Big ol’ Google also has a handy tool that can hold you by the hand as you try to find ways to speed up your website.

-With PageSpeed Insights, all you need to do is enter your website’s URL to run a thorough analysis.
+With PageSpeed Insights, you must enter your website’s URL to run a thorough analysis.
 The tool will then detect the specific issues that affect your website’s loading times — right before it shows you “Optimization Suggestions” that will help you fix them.

 Conclusion For A Website That Sells

-There you go, the anatomy of a conversion-ready website — or should I say a well-oiled conversion machine.
+There you go, the anatomy of a conversion-ready website — or a well-oiled conversion machine.

 Of course, none of the tactics shared above is guaranteed overnight success.
 These may be ready and working by basically every other successful brand out there, but you still need to be patient with them.